jackrugile/variaboard/TASKS.md

 - [ ] randomize or mutate single field button

-- [ ] pinned or floating panel options
+- [ ] pinned, floating, or block panel options

 - [ ] store history of changes, like bfxr?